sun-yixiao/sun-yixiao.github.io/research.md

 **UNDER REVIEW**

 **Sun, Y.**, Chen, Z., Yan, X.-F., Zhang, Y., Chen, J., Wang, C.-J.* (Under Review).
-De-Cultural Globalization: The Impact of Military Conflicts on Advertising Strategies of Multinational Corporations in Modern China. _International Journal of Conflict Management_.
+De-Cultural Globalization: The Impact of Military Conflicts on Advertising Strategies of Multinational Corporations in Modern China. _Chinese Journal of Communication_.

 Chen, Z., Yu, W., **Sun, Y.**, Wang, C.-J.* (Revise and Resubmit).
 Will the Dark Side of the Internet Lead to More Misinformation Beliefs?
 Evidence from the COVID-19 Pandemic and the 2020 U.S. Presidential Election. _Information Processing and Management_.